 History and Physical

 A detailed history is necessary to establish the diagnosis of drug abuse.
-Patient’s social history can provide information about risk factors for unhealthy substance use and the impact of substance use on the patient’s role functioning.
-Look for Partner with a substance use disorder, poor socio-economic society, violence, and high school alcohol and other drug availability.
-A family history of substance use disorder (SUD) has been shown to be a risk factor for the development of a Substance abuse disorder.
+A patient’s social history can provide information about risk factors for unhealthy substance use and the impact of substance use on the patient’s role functioning.
+Look for a partner with a substance use disorder, poor socio-economic society, violence, high school alcohol, and other drug availability.
+A family history of substance use disorder (SUD) has been shown to be a risk factor for developing a substance abuse disorder.
 Heritability estimates range from: